 Blátindur is the imposing peak rising up above Herjólfsdalur, beyond the daunting peaks of Dalfjall.
 It takes a bit of effort to scramble up there, but you’ll be rewarded with some truly jaw-dropping views.
 Including Blátindur casting its mighty shadow majestically into the bowl of Herjólfsdalur, if you go up in the afternoon.

 Herjólfsdalur is intimidatingly beautiful, whichever angle you look at it.
-A giant natural amphitheatre, with stupendous rocks rising up on all sides as you enter the valley.
-The walk along the top ridge is not to be missed.
-The distraction rate is very high, with a great density of spectacular sights and features.
+It looks like a giant natural amphitheatre, with stupendous rocks rising up on all sides as you enter the valley.
+The walk along the top ridge is one not to be missed.
+The distraction rate is very high, and there’s a great density of spectacular sights and features along the way.

 Eldfell volcano suddenly arrived in spectacular fashion on the island of Heimaey on 23 January 1973, and caused quite some upheaval.
 After it finished its business on July 3 of that same year, it now lies dormant and watches over the island peacefully.
 But occasionally it still erupts a rainbow.

 I was drawn to the islands of Vestmannaeyjar at first sight.
 I saw their mysterious shapes on the horizon, and it was as if there’s an unexplained energy emanating out of it.
 I just had to go there.
 The landscape is incredibly beautiful, and that yearly Þjóðhátíð festival they have in August – in one word: geWELDIG!